jpmcb/nvim-llama/README.md

 local defaults = {
     -- See plugin debugging logs
     debug = false,
+    -- New settings to allow a bit more of customization, and checking if ollama is run via docker or if its installed in the local system docker = true,
+    ollama_host = "localhost",
+    ollama_port = "11434",

     -- The model for ollama to use.
 This model will be automatically downloaded. model = llama2,
 }
+-- can also set a keymap to open ollama vim.keymap.set("n", "<leader>co","<cmd>Llama<CR>")
 ```

 ### Model library